2 December 2020

 Several dynasties (a.o.
 Habsburg, Kyburg, Zähringen, Savoye, Swaben), small local rulers, the German emperor and powerful abbots and bishops (Geneva, Sion, Lausanne, Chur, Basel, and Constance) ruled over smaller or larger areas.
-These areas lay on the edge of the great centers of Romanesque art:
+These areas lay on the borders of great centers of Romanesque art:

-Lombardy, was the inspiration for Romanesque style in Grisons, Zurich, Tessin, and Eastern Switzerland, Schaffhausen, Basel, and Northern Switzerland were mainly influenced by Southern Germany.
+Lombardy was the inspiration for Romanesque style in Grisons, Zurich, Tessin, and Eastern Switzerland.
+Schaffhausen, Basel, and Northern Switzerland were mainly influenced by Southern Germany.